p-society/docs/README.md

-# **PSOC Documents Vault**
+# **PSoc Documents Vault**

-Welcome to the **PSOC Documentation Vault**, a centralized repository for all project-related documentation.
+Welcome to the **PSoc Documents Vault**, a centralized repository for all project-related documentation.
 This vault is designed to help contributors, developers, and stakeholders access key resources efficiently and collaborate effectively.

 ### **Contents**